roma-glushko/hyx/docs/components/rate_limiter.md

 ## Use Cases

-* Protect the whole system from DoS by limiting rate of incoming requests to public API in <abbr title="a component, microservice or proxy that sits in front of all microservice API">Gateway</abbr>.
+* Protect the whole system from DoS by limiting the rate of incoming requests to public API in <abbr title="a component, microservice or proxy that sits in front of all microservice API">Gateway</abbr>.
 * Limit rate of requesting of external API or legacy systems on the client side
 * Apply rate limiting in private API to avoid friendly-fire DoS by misbehaving peer microservices
 * Ensure fair distribution of resources between API users